roblevintennis/guest-posts/articles/the-little-button-that-could.md

 </main>
 ```

+With that, let's run `yarn start` and verify our button with `fuchsia` text color renders.

 ### Copy the CSS

-Again, we want to copy over the CSS so create the following NodeJS script `copystyles.js`:
+Again, we want to copy over the CSS so create the following NodeJS script `littlebutton-angular/copystyles.js`:

 ```js
 const fs = require("fs");